 “3 out of 4 categories affected” = 3 points.

-(2) Proportion of general population living in the territory affected by persecution
+(2) The proportion of general population living in the territory affected by persecution

 In the imaginary WWL country, the danger applies in the whole territory, so the proportion of the general population living in that territory is 100%:

 (3) Intensity = the degree of persecution (or level of pressure) caused by a driver of persecution.